CFP: Graduate Education at Work in the World

 Submitting a Proposal

-Please fill out the proposal form, which includes information for each of the presenters, a 200-word description of your proposed topic, a 100-word description of your proposed format, and a 100-word bio.
+Please submit proposals at: bit.ly/grad-ed-at-work-cfp.
+The proposal form includes information for each of the presenters, a 200-word description of your proposed topic, and a 100-word description of your proposed format.